Zbyteio/zbyte/docs/index.md

 function isAuthorized(address user, bytes4 functionSig) internal view returns (bool)
 ```

+Checks if a user is authorized to call a specific function.

 ### isAuthorizedOrOwner

 ```solidity
 function isAuthorizedOrOwner(address user, bytes4 functionSig) internal returns (bool)
 ```

+Checks if a user is authorized to call a specific function or is the owner.

 ### requiresAuth